systemli/userli-mailbox-janitor/README.md

 ## How it works

 1. **Webhook Reception**: Receives `user.deleted` events via HTTP POST to `/userli`
-2. **Database Storage**: Stores the email and creation timestamp in SQLite
+2. **CSV Storage**: Stores the email and creation timestamp in a CSV file
 3. **Background Processing**: A ticker runs periodically (configurable interval) to check for due mailboxes
 4. **Mailbox Purging**: Executes `sudo doveadm purge <email>` for each due mailbox
-5. **Cleanup**: Removes successfully purged mailboxes from the database
+5. **Cleanup**: Removes successfully purged mailboxes from the CSV file

 ## Installation